 1. Becoming a productive juggler

-As we know, Automated testing requires scripting skills and knowledge in a particular programming language and may not be the same for the next project.
-If the SMEs/QA Analysts do not have not sound understanding of this programming language, they may not be able to readily contribute to the project.
+As we know, Automated testing As we know, Automated testing As we know, Automated testing requires scripting skills and knowledge in a particular programming language and may not be the same for the next project.
+If the SMEs/QA Analysts do not have not to sound understanding of this programming language, they may not be able to readily contribute to the project.

 2. Expertise in multiple tools

 Since most of the modern applications are built on microservices architecture, and with more than one application type in a single workflow, multiple tools need to be set up.
 The SMEs and QA Analysts may not have enough time to familiarize with these tools in a short time.